iamaaditya/neural-paraphrase-generation/README.md

-# CODE to demonstrate Neural Paraphrase Generation.
+# Code to demonstrate Neural Paraphrase Generation.
 Includes public Datasets.

 Disclaimer: This is not an official repository for the paper mentioned below.
             This is only a re-implementation and no gurantees for any results are made.